jdcloudcom/en/documentation/Cloud-Security/Key-Management-Service/Introduction/Application-Scenarios.md

 1. The user creates a user Key by using the KMS service at first;

-2. The user calls the APIs “producing data keys” of KMS to create data encryption keys (DEK).
+2. The user calls the APIs "producing data keys" of KMS to create data encryption keys (DEK).
 The user obtains a data encryption key in the plaintext form and a data encryption key in the ciphertext form;

 3. The user can encrypt the plaintext file by using the data encryption key in the plaintext form, produce the ciphertext file and delete the data Key in the plaintext form.